WA-Department-of-Agriculture/WaCSE/inst/app/www/rmd/exploreFilter.md

 <figure>
 <img src="img/selectInputControls.png" style="width:100.0%"
-alt="Alt text: Image showing how to deselect one option at a time, deselect all options, select all options, select a single option, and search all options." />
+alt="Image showing how to deselect one option at a time, deselect all options, select all options, select a single option, and search all options." />
-<figcaption aria-hidden="true">Alt text: Image showing how to deselect
-one option at a time, deselect all options, select all options, select a single option, and search all options.</figcaption>
 </figure>